Homological algebra of Nakayama algebras and 321-avoiding permutations: Outlook on generalizations

-{\bf Acknowledgements} This project started as a part of the working group organized by Steffen K\"onig at the University of Stuttgart.
+This project started as a part of the working group organized by Steffen K\"onig at the University of Stuttgart.
 We profited from the use of findstat \cite{Find}, the GAP-package QPA \cite{QPA} and Sage \cite{Sage}.
 Rene Marczinzik has been supported by the DFG with the project number 428999796.
-We are thankful to Brian Hopkins for refering us to the reference \cite{ABR}.
+We are thankful to Brian Hopkins for referring us to the reference \cite{ABR} and to Emily Norton for proofreading our paper.